VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 ## Predict MIE

-Once the model is selected, the user can initiate the prediction by clicking the *Run Prediction* button.
-This triggers the execution of the selected QSAR model(s) and generates activity predictions.
-In addition to the prediction value an indication of the domain of applicability is also always shown.
-For more information the user can navigate to the "Comprehensive output" tab.
-Here information on the nearest neighbor from the training set is given; its structure, similarity to the input molecule, measured value and source(s).
-Furthermore, each prediction is accompanied by a QPRF document (a data format intended for summarising and reporting key information on QSAR model predictions).
-This document gives information about the input substance, model used, prediction, input, applicability domain and reliability.
-All information available to the model will be pre-filled out.
-This document is intended to aid the user but will not be completely filled out.
+- After selecting a model, the user can start the prediction by clicking **Run Prediction**.
+  - This executes the chosen QSAR model(s) and produces activity predictions.
+  - Along with the prediction value, an indication of the **domain of applicability** is always shown.

+- Additional details are available under the **Comprehensive output** tab, including:
+  - information on the nearest neighbor from the training set
+  - its structure
+  - similarity to the input molecule
+  - measured value
+  - source(s)

+- Each prediction is also accompanied by a **QPRF document**, which includes:
+  - information about the input substance
+  - the model used
+  - the prediction
+  - the input
+  - applicability domain
+  - reliability
+  - (all model-available information is pre-filled, though the document is not fully completed)

+- The QPRF is intended to support the user by summarizing and documenting key information about QSAR predictions.

 ## References